networktocode/jdiff/README.md

 However, JMESPATH comes with a limitation where is not possible to define a `key` to which the `value` belongs to.

-Let's have a look to the below `show bgp` output example.
+Below is the output of `show bgp`.

 ```json
 {